adeoke/java_picocontainer_cucumber_framework/README.md

 Which launches the browser with Chrome.

-Optiontionally, you can choose to run the tests with the following browsers as well:
+Optionally, you can choose to run the tests with the following browsers as well:

 Chrome
 FireFox